 Changing to Bulkhead Seating

-Depending on the size of your dog, you may want some extra legroom to accommodate her.
-After I have made my reservation online and chosen my seats, I then call the airline directly (even if the flight was booked through a broker, i.e. Travelocity).
+If you do have an allowed service dog, you may want some extra legroom to accommodate her.
+After I have made my reservation online and chosen my seats, I then call the airline directly (even if the flight was booked through a broker (for example, Travelocity).
 I ask to speak to a supervisor and explain that I will be bringing a service dog.
-In my experience (Delta is great at this), the airline supervisor changes my seats to bulkhead seating and e-mails a confirmation of the seat changes.
+In my experience, the airline supervisor changes my seats to bulkhead seating and e-mails a confirmation of the seat changes.
 I have only experienced very nice, well-trained supervisors.

-Due to change of airplanes on one trip, I did end up in a non-bulkhead window seat.
+Due to a change of airplanes on one trip, I did end up in a non-bulkhead window seat.
 I tucked my service dog's collapsible bed on the floor in front of me and positioned my large purse with laptop to the right of her, making a comfy little cave for her.
 At the end of the flight, the person to my right was amazed that a dog was even there—she never knew.
-So, either way, bulkhead or not, if your service animal is smallish, she can be comfortable either way.
+So either way, bulkhead or not, if your service animal is smallish, she can be comfortable either way.
 If, however, your dog is larger, bulkhead seating is, no doubt, a better option.

 The Day of the Flight

-Some may find this unacceptable, but I potty my dog before the flight, and don't feed or water her until we reach our destination.
-I believe that it won't hurt her to go up to 8 hours without food and water.
-In addition, this avoids the frantic search for outdoor access to let the dog potty and going back through Security with the same issues noted above, then running to your gate to catch the flight.
-This can stress out you and your dog.
+Some may find this unacceptable, but I potty my dog before the flight and don't feed or water her until we reach our destination (eight-hour-or-less flights, in our case).
+This helps avoid the frantic search for outdoor access to let the dog potty and going back through Security with the same issues noted above, then running to your gate to catch the flight.
+This can stress you and your dog.
 But, you know your dog best, so plan ahead when booking a flight to allow long stop-overs if need be.

-I normally leave for the airport about 1/2 hour early just in case there are any time-consuming issues with my service dog.
+I normally leave for the airport about 1/2 hour earlier just in case there are any time-consuming issues with my service dog.
 I'd rather be early and wait than be panicked and rushing.
 I usually arrive three hours early for international flights.

 When checking in, I tend to wait for airline personnel to ask questions, if needed, rather than bury them with information before they even ask for it.
-This can be a bit insulting.
+This could be seen as insulting.
 It could be that you're trying to ward off any misunderstandings, but give them credit for knowing their jobs, and with this attitude, I've had nothing but smooth sailing (or flying).

 I cannot stress this section enough.